Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: Introduction

 We systematically study several special cases of \dsn resulting from the above restrictions, and prove several matching upper and lower bounds on runtimes parameterized by $k$.
 We now give a brief overview of the studied problems, and refer to \autoref{sec:results} for a detailed exposition of our results.

-\begin{description} \item[\altbidsnP,] i.e., the \dsnK problem on bidirected inputs, where $\mc{K}$ is the class of planar graphs: For this problem we present our main result, which is that \bidsnP admits a \emph{parameterized approximation scheme (PAS)}, i.e., an algorithm that for any $\eps>0$ computes a $(1+\eps)$-approximation in $f(\eps,k)\cdot n^{g(\eps)}$ time for some functions $f$ and $g$.
-We also prove that, unless FPT=W[1], no \emph{efficient parameterized approximation scheme (EPAS)} exists, i.e., there is no algorithm computing a $(1+\eps)$-approximation in $f(\eps,k)\polyn$ time for any function $f$.
-Thus the runtime of our algorithm cannot be significantly improved.
+\begin{description} \item[\altbidsnP,] i.e., the \dsnK problem on bidirected inputs, where $\mc{K}$ is the class of planar graphs: For this problem we present our main result, which is that \bidsnP admits a \emph{parameterized approximation scheme (PAS)}, i.e., an algorithm that for any $\eps>0$ computes a $(1+\eps)$-approximation in $f(\eps,k)\cdot n^{g(\eps)}$ time for some computable functions $f$ and $g$.
+We also prove that, unless FPT=W[1], no \emph{efficient parameterized approximation scheme (EPAS)} exists, i.e., there is no algorithm computing a $(1+\eps)$-approximation in $f(\eps,k)\polyn$ time for any computable function $f$.
+Thus the degree of the polynomial runtime dependence on $n$ has to depend on $\eps$.

-\item[\altbidsn,] i.e., the \dsn problem on bidirected inputs: The above PAS for the very restricted \bidsnP problem begs the question of whether a PAS also exists for any more general problems, such as \bidsn.
-In particular, one may at first think that~\bidsn closely resembles the undirected variant of \dsn, i.e., the well-known \pname{Steiner Forest~(SF)} problem, which is FPT~\cite{DBLP:conf/icalp/FeldmannM16,DBLP:journals/networks/DreyfusW71} for parameter $k$.
+\item[\altbidsn,] i.e., the \dsn problem on bidirected inputs: The above PAS for the rather restricted \bidsnP problem begs the question of whether a PAS also exists for any more general problems, such as \bidsn.
+In particular, one may at first think that~\bidsn closely resembles the undirected variant of \dsn, i.e., the well-known \pname{Steiner Forest~(SF)} problem, which is FPT~\cite{DBLP:conf/icalp/FeldmannM16,DBLP:journals/networks/DreyfusW71} for parameter~$k$.
 Surprisingly however, we can show that \bidsn is almost as hard as \dsn (with almost-matching runtime lower bound under ETH), and moreover, no PAS exists under Gap-ETH. \end{description} Apart from the \pname{DST} problem, another well-studied special case of \dsn with restricted demands is when the demand pairs form a cycle, i.e., we are given a set $R=\{t_1,\ldots,t_{k}\}$ of $k$ terminals and the set of demands is $\mc{D}=\{(t_i,t_{i+1})\}_{i=1}^{k}$ where $t_{k+1}=t_1$.
 Since this implies that any optimum solution is strongly connected, this problem is accordingly known as the \pname{Strongly Connected Steiner Subgraph (SCSS)} problem.
 In contrast to \pname{DST}, it is implicit from~\cite{DBLP:journals/siamdm/GuoNS11} (by a reduction from the \pname{Clique} problem) that optimum solutions to \scss do not belong to any minor-closed graph class.
 Thus \scss is not easily captured by some \dsnK problem for a restricted class~$\mc{K}$.
 Nevertheless it is still possible to exploit the structure of the optimum solution to \scss, which results in the following findings.